Angels with Dirty Faces: Legacy

 Sham 69, an English punk rock group, had a hit single called "Angels with Dirty Faces" in 1978.
 Frontman Jimmy Pursey was inspired to write the song after watching Cagney in the film one evening with his friend, Chrissie.
 The Pillows also have a song based on the film titled "I Want to Be Sullivan," and features a sample taken from the film in the song's intro.
+Alternative Rock band, Sum 41, recycled the film's name as a title for a song on their third album, "Chuck".

-A bar in New York City is called "Rocky Sullivan's Pub", named after Cagney's character in the film.
+A bar in New York City was called "Rocky Sullivan's Pub", named after Cagney's character in the film.

+Irish-American poet Michael Lally published a collection called Rocky Dies Yellow (1975), featuring a still from the film on the cover.

+In Philippines, it was remade as Asero (1995) by Joey Del Rosario which started Cesar Montano and Ricky Davao.